-People are fully consulted, and their views and preferences are taken into account when matching nurses to roles, individuals or organisations.
+People are fully consulted, and their views and preferences are considered when matching nurses to roles, individuals or organisations.

 People and organisations feel that the agency values their views and feedback and actively encourages these.
 The service provides regular opportunities for meaningful feedback on individual staff and the service.